The psychology of collaboration

 Collaboration is an effective, group problem-solving process of which trust is a major prerequisite, but how has the Covid-19 crisis reshaped the trust between teams, networks, coalitions and partnerships.

-Join Maria Katsarou-Makin to discover how successful collaboration can determine the investment and engagement in our organisation, and ultimately its success.
+Join Maria Katsarou-Makin to discover how successful collaboration can determine the investment and engagement in our organisation, and ultimately its success

 Speakers

-Maria Katsarou-Makin (Leadership Psychology Institute)
+Dr Maria Katsarou-Makin

 Founder, Leadership Psychology Institute